Skip to Main Content

 The 1972 first vintage places Silver Oak in a founding generation of Napa estate wineries.
 For context, Napa Valley's modern fine wine identity was still assembling itself in the early 1970s, and producers who established Cabernet Sauvignon programs in that period were making structural bets on a regional identity that had not yet been confirmed by the market.
 The 1976 Paris Tasting, which catalysed international recognition for California wine, came four years after Silver Oak's first release.
 The winery's early history is therefore inseparable from the emergence of the Napa Valley appellation as a serious fine wine address.

 Oakville, where Silver Oak's Napa Valley production is centred, occupies a particular position within that story.
 The sub-appellation sits on the valley floor between Rutherford to the north and Yountville to the south, with the Oakville AVA's alluvial soils providing the kind of deep, well-drained substrate that Cabernet Sauvignon responds to with structured tannins and sustained mid-palate weight.
-Neighbours such as Cardinale Winery, Groth Vineyards and Winery, and Nickel and Nickel occupy the same competitive tier, with each making Cabernet-led wines that price against a peer set defined by critical recognition and allocation scarcity rather than production volume.
-PlumpJack Winery and TOR Wines extend that Oakville conversation further, and the cumulative density of serious producers within this sub-appellation is without equivalent in California.
+Neighbours such as Cardinale Winery, Groth Vineyards and Winery, and Nickel and Nickel occupy the same competitive tier, with each making Cabernet-led wines that price against a comparable set defined by critical recognition and allocation scarcity rather than production volume.
+PlumpJack Winery and TOR Wines extend that Oakville conversation further, and the cumulative density of serious producers within this sub-appellation is exceptional in California.

 Winemaker Nate Weis and the Continuity Question